Fort Defiance, Arizona, was established in the Fall of 1851 by troops led by Colonel Edwin V. Sumner.

-Fort Defiance (1851-1861) – Established in the Fall of 1851 by troops led by Colonel Edwin V. Sumner, the post was the first to be built within the Mexican Cession (1848) in what would become Arizona Territory.
+The post was the first to be built within the Mexican Cession (1848) in Arizona Territory.
 After the failure of several treaties with the Navajo, the fort’s purpose was to “control” the restive tribe.
 The sod and log fort was situated on land that had great value to the Navajo, which naturally made the indigenous people immediately angry, especially when the U.S. Army restricted Navajo horses and sheep to graze on the land surrounding the fort.

 Though not happy about the fort’s location, the Navajo accepted the situation and initially got along with the troops.
 Traditional among the Navajo was often holding horse races, and they soon began to include the fort in their events, competing against the soldiers.

 When the Civil War broke out, Fort Defiance was abandoned in favor of Fort Fauntleroy (later Fort Wingate) in 1861.
-However, when the Navajo continued to raid settlements, Brigadier General James H. Carleton ordered Kit Carson to solve the Navajo problem, by removing them from their native lands and forcing them to relocate to the Bosque Redondo at Fort Sumner, New Mexico.
-Carson; however, did not agree with Carleton’s tactics and tendered his resignation in February, 1863.
+However, when the Navajo continued to raid settlements, Brigadier General James H. Carleton ordered Kit Carson to solve the Navajo problem by removing them from their native lands and forcing them to relocate to the Bosque Redondo at Fort Sumner, New Mexico.
+Carson, however, disagreed with Carleton’s tactics and tendered his resignation in February 1863.
 But, Carleton refused to accept the resignation and ordered Carson to make war on the Navajo Indian tribes, destroying their fields, orchards, houses, and livestock.
-During this time, Carson and his men occupied Fort Defiance, which often served as a “concentration camp,” for the captured Navajo.
+During this time, Carson and his men occupied Fort Defiance, which often served as a “concentration camp” for the captured Navajo.

-In the meantime, Fort Defiance was once again abandoned and most of it was destroyed by the few remaining renegade Indians who had not been captured.
+In the meantime, Fort Defiance was again abandoned, and most of it was destroyed by the few remaining renegade Indians who had not been captured.

-The first school was established in 1870 in one of the abandoned adobe buildings, but was short lived.
-A mission, established the following year, also failed.
-Services for the Indians were slow and haphazard over the next decade, with medical service not beginning until 1880 and a Indian Boarding School established in 1883.
+The first school was established in 1870 in an abandoned adobe building but was short-lived.
+A mission, established the following year also failed.
+Services for the Indians were slow and haphazard over the next decade, with medical service not beginning until 1880 and an Indian Boarding School established in 1883.